-How do you measure an ethical bank?
+How do I measure an ethical bank?

-Ethical financial institutions are ones that avoid investing in a variety of harmful industries, including:
+Generally, ethical financial institutions are ones that avoid investing in a variety of harmful industries, including:

-- Coal, fossil fuels and environmentally unsustainable industries
+- Coal, fossil fuels and environmentally unsustainable industries.

-- Weapons and war
+- Weapons and war.

-- Human trafficking or exploitative companies
+- Human trafficking or exploitative companies.

-- Businesses involved in animal cruelty
+- Businesses involved in animal cruelty.

-There are several organisations that can help you determine whether a lender is funding unethical industries:
+While it's not quite possible to measure a bank or lender's ethics or integrity, there are several organisations that can help you determine whether a lender is funding unethical industries:

 - Market Forces.
 This is an activist organisation that runs campaigns to get businesses to behave more ethically.
 It maintains a comparison table of various banks and lenders and the amounts they have invested in the fossil fuel industry.